software-mansion/react-native-gesture-handler/docs/docs/handler-longpress.md

 ### `absoluteX`

 X coordinate, expressed in points, of the current position of the pointer (finger or a leading pointer when there are multiple fingers placed) relative to the root view.
-It is recommended to use this instead of [`x`](#x) in cases when the view attached to the handler can be transformed as an effect of the gesture.
+It is recommended to use `absoluteX` instead of [`x`](#x) in cases when the view attached to the handler can be transformed as an effect of the gesture.

 ### `absoluteY`